 Is there a preferred major for health professions graduate programs?

-For additional information on the breadth of academic opportunities available to you as a pre-health student at UW-Madison, check out the major & certificate exploration page of the Guide.
+For additional information on the breadth of academic opportunities available to you as a pre-health student at UW-Madison, check out the resources below.

 How many UW-Madison students apply to medical school every year?

 Great question.
 Around 500 UW-Madison students apply to medical school every year.
 This total includes students and alumni who apply to MD and DO programs.
 As an office, we gather data on all types of medical school applications.
 So, breaking this down further, we find that around 400 students apply to MD programs, around 200 apply to DO programs, and around 100 apply to both these types of program every year.